kaankirlii/Sentiment_Analysis_for_NLP/README.md

 ### Results
 The model is evaluated based on accuracy, precision, recall, and F1 score.
-Detailed performance metrics can be found in the classification report.
+Detailed performance metrics can be found in the code.